LinguaLift: A Personalized, Textbook-Style Way To Learn A Language

 LinguaLift Russian Review

-Even though there is no speaking practice, the course certainly helps learners improve their reading, writing, and listening skills.
-You could also use additional Russian apps to practice these skills In addition, LinguaLift recommends a variety of other resources to practice even more, which can definitely guide intermediate learners in the right direction.
-Read the LinguaLift Russian review to learn more.
+Even though there is no speaking practice, the course helps learners improve their reading, writing, and listening skills.
+You could also use additional Russian apps to practice these skills.
+LinguaLift recommends a variety of other resources to practice, which can guide intermediate learners in the right direction.

 LinguaLift Hebrew Review

 The LinguaLift Hebrew course has three levels, with 23 or 24 lessons in each level.
-The lessons start from complete beginner, like the alphabet and greetings, and go to more intermediate topics like stative and reflexive verbs.
-The entire course is in English, but includes Hebrew text, audio, and video throughout.
-Unfortunately there’s no speaking practice with LinguaLift, but you can use the course itself and its recommended tools to improve your reading, writing, and listening skills.
+The lessons start from complete beginner, like the alphabet and greetings, and move to intermediate topics like stative and reflexive verbs.
+The entire course is in English but includes Hebrew text, audio, and video throughout.
+Unfortunately, there’s no speaking practice with LinguaLift, but you can use the course itself and its recommended tools to improve your reading, writing, and listening skills.
+You can also use other Hebrew language apps.

 Like all other LinguaLift courses, the Hebrew course focuses on self-directed learning.
 It provides you the resources to learn, but it’s your responsibility to actually study them.
 If you’re ever stuck on a topic or want to make sure you understand the material, you can contact the LinguaLift tutors via chat for some extra guidance.